wp-plugins/appointment-booking-calendar/README.txt

 You can also use this area to change the script load method if the booking calendar isn't appearing in the public website.

+There are also two fields related to the iCal settings: the "iCal time zone difference vs. server time" and the "iCal timeslot size in minutes".
+The "iCal time zone difference vs. server time" can be updated to match the desired time zone.
+The difference is calculated referred to the server time, you may have to test some values until finding the one that matches the desired time-zone.
+The "iCal timeslot size in minutes" can be modified to have a specific slot time in the exported iCal file.

 = The Restricted Dates Tab =